Menucocelsior: Description and classification

+Paleoecology

 Menucocelsior lived in the Allen Formation alongside a number of other titanosaurs, including the small saltasaurine Rocasaurus and indeterminate saltasaurines and aeolosaurins, known from both skeletal remains and differing morphotypes of osteoderms.
 The describers note that such an assemblage of titanosaurs is not known anywhere else in the world; the titanosaurs' differing body plans probably allowed them to occupy differing ecological niches and thus limit competition.